timor/mfactor/design-notes.md

   6. primitives (byte code instructions)

 ## boxing/sequences ##
-- fixed-element-width sequences consist of header containing sequence header (codes element type and size) byte and sequence length (1 byte for now) preceeding the content.
+- fixed-element-width sequences consist of header containing sequence header (codes element-type and -size) byte and sequence length (1 byte for now) preceeding the content.
 - Sequence accumulation at runtime works by collecting items on the stack until finished and exact size of data is known.
 This should allow for